Torvaney/ggsoccer/README.md

 Overview
 --------

-ggsoccer provides a handful of functions to make plotting Opta-style soccer event data in R/ggplot2.
+ggsoccer provides a handful of functions to make it easy to plot Opta-style soccer event data in R/ggplot2.

 Installation
 ------------